University faculty website

 Official University CV

 Our research group at the Shock Trauma ICU of Intermountain Medical Center is focused on understanding how the cardiovascular system (heart and arteries) responds to the stresses of severe illness or injury.
-We use echocardiography (ultrasound of the heart) and complex analysis of rhythms in the vitals signs and organ function of patients with severe illness (primarily sepsis or life-threatening infection) and injury (primarily blunt trauma, such as in an automobile accident).
+We use echocardiography (ultrasound of the heart) and complex analysis of rhythms in the vitals signs and organ function of patients with severe illness (primarily sepsis or life-threatening infection) and injury (usually blunt trauma, such as in an automobile accident).
 We are attempting to understand better how to tailor our treatments to specific patients.
-Our broader research group also has decades of experience in researching and treating the Acute Respiratory Distress Syndrome and are founding members of the ARDS Network.
+Our broader research group also has decades of experience in researching and treating the Acute Respiratory Distress Syndrome and are founding members of the ARDS Network and the NIH’s PETAL Network.

 With the goal of understanding and improving clinical outcomes in patients with life-threatening illness, the research and clinical groups at Intermountain Healthcare are committed to improving the quality of medicine and using computers and explicit protocols to improve how we care for patients.